Toggle menu

 Login Users

 Account users can have one or more login users associated with them.
 Login users provide the methods account users log in with.
-Users can add and remove login users from their account using the My Account template, and link new login users to an existing account on login.
+Users can add and remove login users from their account using the My Account - Advanced Layout template, and link new login users to an existing account on login.
 The types of login user present in your site will match the login types set up and enabled in the Authentication worker and template.

 Site User Groups